 In general, the bigger the difference between the interest rate and APR, the more fees the lender is charging you in order to get this set up.

 There are some other factors that go into shopping, like how comfortable you are with the company and the loan type, but knowing how to look at rates and fees can be important.

 So you like what you see here, but you don’t want to put on a suit and get all dressed up to go into the bank.
 Let’s be honest.
 It’s just not our style.
 The good news is now you don’t have to leave the house or even pick up the phone.
 (The only person that calls me is my grandma.)

-With Rocket Mortgage, you can get an online preapproval to buy a house in minutes.
+With Rocket Mortgage, you can get an online preapproval to buy a house.
 Don’t worry, if you have questions, our Home Loan Experts are still available.

 I’m going to leave you with some more information on buying your first home.
 If you still have questions, feel free to ask us anything below and we’ll get you the answer.